What is an Infographic?

 On top of that, it's important to determine if your topic is evergreen or timely.
 Evergreen topics aren't time-sensitive, but timely topics are.

 Both kinds of topics have huge potential for success, but evergreen infographics are usually easier to promote.
-There's so much time, research, and work that goes into an infographic that a timely topic might not be relevant anymore by the time you're finished!
+That's because by the time you're done creating, researching, and promoting your infographic, your topic (if time sensitive), may not be relevant.

 Some of the best names simply state the infographic's topic, like our Psychology of Color infographic.
 But you can also find success by using phrases like "How To" or "Ultimate Guide To."
 You could also use a numbered list, like a blog post.